From ‘About a Boy’ to ‘Brooklyn Nine-Nine’: inside the push to reuse film and TV sets

 Will & Grace sets of a hospital room, “man cave,” and New York City Hall subsequently appeared on Never Have I Ever, Kenan, and Mr. Mayor.
 A water tower originally constructed for The Cape later traveled to Ironside, About a Boy, Brooklyn Nine-Nine, and Rutherford Falls.

 When set pieces are no longer serviceable, the studio donates them to charities, passes them on to a liquidator, or recycles them.
-The studio recently gave truckloads of canned goods from the set of Superstar to a charity partnership.
+The studio recently gave truckloads of materials from the set of Superstore to a charity partnership.
 “Our goal is to not put anything in the trash,” Ford said.

 Fledgling soundstage Upriver Studios in New York’s Hudson Valley aims to make sustainable production the only option for its clients, said actress and director Mary Stuart Masterson, the studio’s founder and president.
 It plans to help productions use renewable energy, track their energy consumption, and compost, reuse, or recycle waste.